tomkowz/TSAssetsPickerController/README.md

 About classes
 ========================

 `TSAssetsPickerController` - This is a picker controller.
 You present this controller if you want to show picker on the screen.
-This class has `TSAssetsPickerControllerConfiguration` property and delegates your class should conforms to.

-`TSAssetsPickerControllerConfiguration` - This class keeps picker's settings.
+`AlbumCell` - It's base class of cell which is displayed on TSAlbumsViewController (cell with album name).

+`NoAlbumsCell` - It's base class of cell which is displayed on TSAlbumsViewController when there is no albums.

+`AssetCell` It's base class of cell which is displayed on TSAssetsViewController.

+---
 Not important for you but you can read about "low-level" classes:

 `TSBaseLoader` with `ALAssets` objects, and also it keeps information about which filter should be use when browsing albums and assets.